AGE: – Ming Dynasty (1368 – 1644 AD) – Rare

 WEIGHT:– 44.35 kg.

-A rare miniature replica of a Chinese Mingqi Beijing Courtyard Terracotta House, a funerary object dating to the Ming Dynasty or earlier.
-This style of house is traditionally referred to as “Siheyuan” meaning a walled compound or courtyard house, a style still seen in most of China today.
+Rare Chinese Mingqi Beijing Courtyard Terracotta House – A funerary or burial object referred to as Mingqi, dating to the Ming Dynasty.
+This particular style of house is traditionally referred to as “Siheyuan” meaning a walled compound, or courtyard house, a style still seen in most of China today.
+Unfortunately, development and modernization is seeing many of these traditional homes replaced with modern buildings.

-The life sized courtyard houses varied considerably depending on the wealth of the family.
-The basic peasant style is seen with very little decoration or ornamentation and are often made from mud brick, whilst the more lavish is decorated with beautiful ornate carvings, decorative tiled roof, large carved wooden ornate doors and windows with several internal rooms branching of the main courtyard.
+Traditional Siheyuan Courtyard houses vary considerably in size, depending on the wealth of the family.
+The basic peasant style is seen with very little decoration or ornamentation and are often made from mud brick, whilst the more lavish are decorated with beautiful ornate carvings, decorative tiled roof, large carved wooden ornate doors and windows with several internal rooms branching off the main courtyard.

-The siheyuan house was built with the emphasis on layout, usually it was desirable for the entrance to face the south, it was considered to be the most auspicious according to Feng shui principles which .
+The siheyuan courtyard house was built with the emphasis on layout, usually it was desirable for the entrance to face the south, considered to be the most auspicious according to Feng shui principles.
+There are many advantages related to the development of this style of courtyard house, some are practical and some are of a superstitions nature.

 Chinese Mingqi Beijing Courtyard Terracotta House